AbhiOnGithub/AbhiOnGithub/README.md

 - 🔭 I’m currently working in Citrix in Citrix's Multi Cloud Journey. ...
 - 🌱 I’m currently learning GoLang , Spring Boot and AWS.
-(Particularly all non-microsoft technologies as I have already spent a decade of progessional life with Azure , ASP.net , C#)
+(Particularly all non-microsoft technologies as I have already spent more than a decade of career with Azure, ASP.net, C#)
-- 👯 I’m looking to collaborate on GoLang based CMs.
+- 👯 I’m looking to collaborate on GoLang based Open Source Projects.
 - 💬 Ask me about AWS and Azure based Cloud native application development and architecture.
 - 📫 How to reach me: abhishek.msft@outlook.com
 - ⚡ Goal: So many technologies want to learn, every month.